 Tourism offices can reach larger audiences with a presence at popular events and exhibits.

-Governor Cuomo has invested in ten new welcome centers across New York State, with the goal to promote local tourism.
+Governor Cuomo invested in ten new welcome centers across New York State in recent years, with the goal to promote local tourism.
 Each welcome center highlights that region’s renowned tourism destinations through photos, videos, Taste NY market and artifact wall.
 I Love NY worked closely with local and regional tourism offices to gather artifacts and iconic symbols from partners that visually explain the history and culture of the region.
 The Southern Tier welcome center, for example, includes a race car from Watkins Glen International and hanging glass sculpture from the Corning Museum of Glass.

 Marketing offices with larger budgets – think state tourism offices – run T.V. commercials to promote to both state-wide and out of state audiences.
-You may have also noticed the “It’s All Here.
-It’s Only Here.” commercials from I Love NY over the past year.
-They showcase various assets and attractions across the state – from equal rights history to fun winter activities.
+You may have seen commercials from I Love NY, showcasing various assets and attractions across the state – from equal rights history to fun outdoor activities.

 How Can you Help?